mrmhodak/buildtest/index.rst

 takes a step at improving application build process by automating the entire software workflow.

-BuildTest takes a step to ease testing of software with similar objectives as EasyBuild but focusing on Testing.
+buildtest takes a step to ease testing of software with similar objectives as EasyBuild but focusing on Testing.

-What is BuildTest?
+What is buildtest?
 ------------------

-BuildTest is a python script that can generate self-contained testscripts in shell scripts (.sh).
+buildtest is a python script that can generate self-contained testscripts in shell scripts (.sh).
 The test scripts can be run independently but they are designed to work in CMake_ CTest Framework.

 BuildTest can:

  - Creates test for binary testing
- - Builds test from source using a YAML configuration syntax
+ - Generates test that requires compilation
- - Verify modulefile can be loaded
+ - Verify modulefile can be loaded.
+ - generate tests for system packages
  - List software packages provided by MODULEPATH
  - List available toolchain based on the easyconfig files provided to BuildTest
  - List a tabular software-version relationship